NETCOM-Team/datascience/README.md

 # Planned Development.

-Plans for further development include deploying a Django API to provide query-capability to the ASN objects stored in Redis.
+[Proof of Concept COMPLETED] Plans for further development include deploying a Django API to provide query-capability to the ASN objects stored in Redis.

 Additional plans include the development of a console application which will allow technically-capable operators to generate on-the-fly descriptive metrics of the ASN threat-landscape described by the data indexed in Redis in quasi-realtime.